SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 | User                   | (your ES5 username)     |
 | Password               | (your ES5 password)     |

-:point_right: In _both_ cases, add the following property / value pair in the "Additional Properties" section using the "New Property" button, and then save the entire destination definition with the "Save" button:
+:point_right: In _both_ cases (whether you have an SAP Cloud Connector or not), add the following property / value pair in the "Additional Properties" section using the "New Property" button, and then save the entire destination definition with the "Save" button:

 | Property               | Value                   |
 | -------------          | ----------------------- |